COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 Notification to all our Building Consent Customers:

 Please make sure that you download the latest version of our Building Application Forms before submitting any application.

 In this section you will find helpful information about building consents.

 The Council's Building Unit is responsible for administering the Building Act and checking that your plans and specifications comply with the New Zealand Building Code.

 A building consent is approval from the Council to carry out building work.
 The Building Act sets out the requirements for all building work.
 You must have a building consent before you can undertake most building work.
-For information please see the Processing of your building consent (pdf, 194.8 KB).
+For information please see the Building consents fact sheet (pdf, 194.8 KB) and Processing of your building consent.

-Some building work does not require a building consent - refer to the MBIE booklet (pdf, 2.0 MB).
+Some building work does not require a building consent - refer to MBIE Exemptions Guidance (pdf, 8.9 MB).